 To view the readings of each sensor, or whatever user-defined list of parameters that has been set, touch the Home icon if not already there.
 The menus for each of these parameters may be accessed directly by touching the parameter.
 Keep in mind that even while browsing through menus, the unit is still controlling.

-Touch the Main Menu icon $\square$ from the home page to access all settings.
-The menu structure is grouped by alarms, inputs and outputs.
+The menu structure is grouped by alarms, inputs and outputs, graphs and HOA.
 Under the Configuration menu will be general settings such as the clock, the language, etc. that do not have an input or output associated with it.
 Each input has its own menu for calibration and unit selection as needed.
+Each output has its own setup menu including set points, timer values and operating modes as needed.
 Each output has its own setup menu including set points, timer values and operating modes as needed.